Daz762/aviation-carbon/README.md

 ## Setup

 If you want to build or contribute to this project you will need to have Python installed.
 The best way is to use `pyenv`.
-Follow the instruction below to get set up.
+Follow the instructions below to get set up.

 - Install pyenv: [https://github.com/pyenv/pyenv?tab=readme-ov-file#installation]
 - From the root of the repo run `pyenv install`.
 This will install the version of python declared in `.python-version`